vaibhavbhagee/Database-Management-Systems/Assignment 3 - KD Trees Implementation/README.md

     python parent.py <dataset_file> <query_file> <k>
 parent.py is compatible with Python 2.x and Python 3.x and with both Linux and Windows.
 However final evaluation will be done using Python 3.x.
 So, for students using Python in your program, it is recommended to use Python 3.x.

-For any issues, feel free to post on the Piazza group of this course.